allenai/lighthouse/README.md

 ## Requirements
 - Docker 24.0+
 - 4GB RAM
-Optional
-- gcloud CLI (for downloading dataset)
+- gcloud CLI (optional, for downloading dataset)
-- 500GB storage (recommended)
+- 500GB storage (recommended to store above dataset)

 For streaming/real-time use cases, it is recommended to download the entire dataset to disk.

 ## Quick Start